 With a silky texture, it is created using a premium blend of British blackcurrant, borage and rapeseed oils to soften your facial hair whilst sea starwort oil and vitamin E help to soothe and protect the skin.
 Simply dampen your beard area, pump two or three drops into hand, and massage into your skin.

 Let the razor glide your over skin, and never apply too much pressure

 This goes hand-in-hand with having a weighted razor with a sharp blade.
 And few are better than those produced by Czech & Speake.
 Founder Frank Sawkins tells us that the brand’s instruments have been “designed, in-house, to highest quality with each item’s function in mind,” and that a weighted shaft is integral to a balanced shave.

 “I remove stubble with my Czech & Speake Razor,” Sawkins continues.
 “And I also put my razor in hot water so that the Gillette blade’s ‘glides’ soften.
 This makes for a more effective shave — but also clean cleans the blade.

 “Also,” he adds, “I do not agree with shaving in one direction.
 With a softened beard and high-quality soap and sharp razor, you should be able to shave in any direction and still get the smoothest results.”

 Rinse your face with cold water and then moisturise

 After all this hot water and pore opening, it’s time to close your face back up and then keep your skin looking fresh with a cooling moisturiser.
-First, Bodenham recommends rinsing your face with some cold water — if anything, this should wake you up — and then apply a healthy amount of moisturiser, as your skin will dry out very quickly otherwise.
+Harry Aaronson, Cofounder of Heath, recommends rinsing your face with some cold water — if anything, this should wake you up — and then applying a healthy amount of moisturiser, as your skin will dry out very quickly otherwise.